harshitpaunikar1/harshitpaunikar1/.github/project-buildup-history.md

 - Phase: Profile planning start
 - Deliverable: By the end of the day I had one-page content outline written down in a rough way, which was enough to stop guessing and move into the next step.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2023-01-03 - Day 2: Used the next day to keep the momentum going for Harshit Paunikar.
+I was still piecing things together, so I focused on trying to draft a short bio, role summary, and clean project bullets in plain language and wrote down the stuff that looked important.
+At this stage nothing was fully locked, so I kept a rough list of things that looked useful and ignored the rest for now.
+I kept trimming lines that felt too stiff or too long so the profile would read more naturally.

+- Phase: Profile writing pass
+- Deliverable: I wrapped up the day with bio and bullet copy mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.